Amanulla2022/pokemon-app/README.md

 PokeAPI: To fetch Pokémon data.

 ### How to Use
-Visit the GeekterMon Web App (replace # with the actual link when deployed).
-Use the type dropdown to filter Pokémon by type.
+Visit the GeekterMon Web App. https://amanulla2022.github.io/pokemon-app/ Use the type dropdown to filter Pokémon by type.
 Enter a Pokémon name in the search bar to find a specific Pokémon.
 Click the "Filter by type" button to apply the type filter.